Seattle Police Officers Guild expelled from county’s largest labor council

 A few days later, Solan published the letter to Durkan, telling her that he feared the “daily peaceful protests are unfortunately being stolen at night by a group of criminal agitators who continue to attempt to provoke police.”

-On Wednesday evening, before the delegates voted, there was also disagreement over whether or not SPOG met the terms requested.
+On Wednesday evening, delegates pointed to the letters while disagreeing over whether or not SPOG met the terms requested.

-One delegate said SPOG admitted to seeing the structural racism within society, but not within its police department.
+One delegate said SPOG admitted to seeing the structural racism within society in its statements, but not within its police department.
 Another said he didn’t think the union fully proved it was committed to becoming an antiracist organization.
 And another wanted the union to accept more responsibility for its officers’ actions during the recent protests.

 At the Capitol Hill Organized Protest, crowds celebrated after hearing the final vote.
 “We accomplished something big here today, guys,” one speaker shouted to protesters by Cal Anderson Park.
 “Our movement just got another win.
 SPOG’s out of the labor council.
 That’s one step in being able to hold them accountable … But there’s still more work to do.”